aws-samples/serverless-samples/serverless-graphql-api/shared/README.md

 ```

 After stack is created you may need to create user account for authentication/authorization.
+_Note the Cognito user pool and application client ID in the stack outputs, you will use it in the commands below._

 Use AWS CLI to create and confirm a user: